 Church building was starting to become the responsibility of the mainstream church as settlers gained a foothold.
 William believed in oral instruction and conversation with candidates as much as preaching, so a school was almost as important to him as a church as a basis for conveying the Christian message.
 William collaborated with Samuel Williams in the establishment of Te Aute College and Hukarere Girls College.

 Samuel, Henry and Marianne’s son, moved to the Hawkes Bay where he became an Archdeacon, He built Christ Church at Pukehou in 1859.
 Gothic revival in style, it was fully restored in 2002.
 The Te Aute College chapel was built in 1900-01 as a memorial to him and his wife, Mary Williams.
 The chapel was restored in 2016.
 Also built by Samuel Williams, in the 1880s, was the chapel on Mangakuri Station, Mangakuri, Central Hawkes Bay.

 The Church of St John the Evangelist, the forerunner of the Napier Cathedral was built in 1862.
-The cathedral, built in 1888 was destroyed in the Napier earthquake of 1931, and ultimately replaced by a modernist building.
+The cathedral, built in 1888 was destroyed in the Napier earthquake of 1931, and ultimately replaced by a modernist building which contains stained glass windows dedicated to four members of the Williams family, three of whom were bishops.
 These churches have had Williams connections to this day, and the Napier cemetery is where William and Jane, and other members of the family are buried.

 Throughout its history the Church of England went through phases of rejecting idolatry, starting with Edward VI.